benchopt/template_benchmark/README.rst

 |Build Status| |Python 3.6+|

-Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
+Benchopt is a package to simplify and make more transparent and reproducible comparisons of optimization methods.
-This benchmark is dedicated to solver of **describe your problem**:
+This benchmark is dedicated to solvers of **describe your problem**:

 $$\\min_{\\beta} f(X, \\beta),$$